 - Increase sales of not-from-concentrate juice.

-- Secure a greater portion of fruit supply on a long-term basis.
+- Secure a greater portion of the fruit supply on a long-term basis.

 - Continuously improve processes and products, and lower costs.